Parke grand slam lifts Bangor to fifth straight regional baseball crown

 “I knew all I needed to do was hit a single but I hit it hard and saw it was in the air and I hadn’t hit a home run up until that point so I didn’t really know what it was like,” said Parke.

-Parke’s blast ended what had been a masterful pitching duel between Carson and Bangor’s Zach Cowperthwaite, both junior righthanders.
+Parke’s blast ended what had been a masterful pitching duel between Carson and Bangor’s Zach Cowperthwaite, both junior right-handers.

 Carson struck out 14, walked two and hit two batters while yielding just two hits through six-plus innings.